Impact of the COVID-19 pandemic on sports: Netball

 In the United Kingdom the 2020 Netball Superleague season was suspended in March after three rounds and terminated in May 2020.
-The 2021 season is being held behind closed doors.
+The 2021 season was held behind closed doors.

 The 2020 Edition of the Constellation Cup played between Australia and New Zealand was cancelled "... due to several factors including COVID-19 requirements and player welfare."

 Poker

-As of 18 March most casinos and other gaming venues worldwide have been closed indefinitely, and many upcoming live poker tournaments have been either postponed, canceled, or (in jurisdictions where currently permitted) moved to an online platform.
-Tournaments originally scheduled to be played live are now being played online, including the 2020 Irish Poker Open.
+As of 18 March most casinos and other gaming venues worldwide were closed indefinitely, and many upcoming live poker tournaments were either postponed, canceled, or (in jurisdictions where permitted) moved to an online platform.
+Tournaments originally scheduled to be played live were instead played online, including the 2020 Irish Poker Open.

 On 20 April, the 2020 World Series of Poker was postponed.

 The pandemic has resulted in a massive increase in online poker traffic.
 It is believed to have directed both professional and recreational players who normally prefer live poker to online platforms due to the indefinite closure of most casinos and other live gaming venues worldwide, with even many unlicensed venues shutting down.
 In addition, the sudden dearth of live entertainment options due to the widespread disruption of the sports and entertainment schedules around the world is believed to have resulted in more than the usual number of casual players turning to online poker as an alternative.
 Many operators reported traffic of double or more the previous volume, depending on the time of day.

 Real Tennis

 The 2020 Real Tennis World Championship, scheduled to be held at Prested Hall in Feering, Essex, United Kingdom was postponed on 12 March 2020 to October 2020 due to bans on indoor gatherings and sport and international travel restrictions.
-The championships were further postponed to May 2021. and again to September 2022.
+The championships were further postponed to May 2021 and again to September 2022.
 Additionally, other major tournaments including the 2020 French Open and Champions Trophy were cancelled outright.